 '''

 from pybricks.pupdevices import Motor

 from pybricks.parameters import Port

 from pybricks.tools import wait

+Initialize a motor on port A.

+example_motor = Motor(Port.A)

-Start moving at 300 degrees per second. '''
+Start moving at 300 degrees per second.

-''' example_motor.run(300)
+example_motor.run(300)

-Display the angle and speed 50 times. for i in range(100):
+Display the angle and speed 50 times.

+for i in range(100):

 Read the angle (degrees) and speed (degrees per second).

 angle = example_motor.angle()

 speed = example_motor.speed()

-Print the values. print(angle, speed)
+Print the values.

+print(angle, speed)

 Wait some time so we can read what is displayed.

 wait(200)

 '''